 The minor in computer information systems is designed to supplement the graduate's skills in their major area of study with higher-level skills in information systems technology.
-All majors require two CIS courses in the Business Core module.
-Choose any four CIS courses beyond the two CIS requirements in the business core for a total of six CIS courses.
+Students must take a total of four CIS courses beyond the Business Core.